Cypripedium

+In other regions of the world, other common names are prevalent.
+In China, it is referred to as 杓兰.

 Most of Cypripedium grow in temperate and subtropical climates, but some species grow in the tundra in Alaska and Siberia, which is an unusually cold habitat for orchids.
 Other species occur well into tropical areas such as Honduras and Myanmar.

 Some of the northern species can withstand extreme cold, growing under the snow and blooming when the snow melts.
 But, in the wild, some have become rare and close to extinction, due to an ever shrinking natural habitat and over-collection, people prizing the flowers for their beauty.
 Several species are legally protected in some regions.
 In the late 20th century, only a single known plant of Cypripedium calceolus survived in Britain.

 Characteristics

 The Cypripedium are terrestrial and, as with most terrestrial orchids, the rhizome is short and robust, growing in the uppermost soil layer.
 The rhizome grows annually with a growth bud at one end and dies off at the other end.
 The stem grows from the bud at the tip of the rhizome.
 Most slipper orchids have an elongate erect stem, with leaves growing along its length.
 But the mocassin flower or pink lady's slipper (Cypripedium acaule) has a short underground stem with leaves springing from the soil.
 The often hairy leaves can vary from ovate to elliptic or lanceolate, folded (plicate) along their length.
 The stems lack pseudobulbs.

 The inflorescence is racemose.
 It can carry one to twelve flowers, as in Cypripedium californicum.
 But most species have one to three flowers.
 There are three sepals, with, in most species, the two lateral ones more or less fused.
 The flower has three acute petals with the third a striking slipper-shaped lip, which is lowermost.
 The sepals and the petals are usually similarly colored, with the lip in a different color.
 But variations on this theme occur.
 The aspect of the lip of different species can vary a great deal.
 As with all orchids, it is specially constructed to attract pollinators, which it traps temporarily.
 The flowers show a column with a unique shield-like staminode.
 The ovary is 3-locular (with three chambers).